MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Stops a modern app.

 Parameters
-* package : Full name of the app package, hex64 encoded
+* package: Full name of the app package, hex64 encoded
-* forcestop : Force all processes to stop (=yes)
+* forcestop: Force all processes to stop (=yes)

 **/api/taskmanager/app (POST)**

 Starts a modern app

 Parameters
-* appid : PRAID of app to start, hex64 encoded
+* appid: PRAID of app to start, hex64 encoded
-* package : Full name of the app package, hex64 encoded
+* package: Full name of the app package, hex64 encoded

 ## WiFi Management